-Our target is to have three women on the Board of Directors, if the Board consists of less than twelve members, and four women, if the Board consists of twelve or more members.
-For senior management, we have targets for representation of women and nationalities (see side bar).

-The target for representation of women on the A.P.
+Our target is to have three women on the Board of Directors, if the Board consists of less than twelve members, and four women, if the Board consists of twelve or more members Progress in 2020 The target for representation of women on the A.P.
 Moller - Maersk Board of Directors was met in 202010.
 However, we are still not satisfied with the progress we have made towards our nominal targets on gender and national representation in senior management.
 We are implementing new controls and processes to drive improvements, and during 2021, we will set and share updated targets for the period from 2021 - 2025.

-Our progress on women in management is adversely impacted by the fact that the share of women working in logistics and technology - which are areas in which we recruit many candidates - is very low.
-In January 2020, we joined an initiative hosted by the Danish Shipping Association focused on attracting more women to shipping and logistics, and we have established a women's network in our global technology function.
+Our progress on women in management is adversely impacted by the fact that the share of women working in logistics and technology - which are areas in which we recruit many candidates - Representation of women on the A.P.
+Møller - Mærsk A/S Board of Directors (2020)